tobek/laminae/22-nec.md

 - culture
 	+ yes world
 - you are here somewhere - when you're awake, your version here is asleep and still providing you with stuff. what happens if you find yourself?
+- most mortals' most direct experience with the laminae
 - doppelganger...

 Dreams, unfiltered, dangerous, inspiration